 How a law firm invoice is created

 By reviewing each stage of the legal invoicing process, we can see even more clearly where billing technology becomes essential.

 Creating a legal invoice template

-Creating a law firm invoice template will save a great deal of time during the billing process.
+Creating a law firm invoice template will save a lot of time during the billing process.
 Your firm may need different versions of that template for different practice areas, types of matters, or billing arrangements.

-One advantage of Clio Payments is that it provides users with “bill themes” in the form of law firm invoice templates that are customizable and easy to create.
+One advantage of Clio Payments is that it provides users with “bill themes” in the form of law firm invoice templates that are customisable and easy to create.